drupol/master-thesis/src/thesis/3-tools.typ

 == Evaluation 4 - Nix <ch3-tool4>

-@nix is a revolutionary package management system that dramatically reshapes the landscape of software construction, consumption, deployment and management.
-Its distinctive methodology, grounded in the principles introduced in @Dolstra2006, marked its inception, setting a new standard for handling software packages.
-Central to Nix's core is its use of the Nix language, a domain specific Turing-complete language that facilitates the description of software packages, their dependencies, and the environments in which they operate.
+@nix is a groundbreaking transactional package management system that reshapes the processes of software construction, deployment, and management.
+Introduced in 2003 as part of the PhD thesis of @Dolstra2006, Nix set a new standard for handling software packages.
+At its core lies the Nix language, a Turing-complete, domain-specific language designed to define software packages, their dependencies, and the environments in which they operate with precision and reproducibility.

 #info-box(ref: "def-turing-complete")[
   The term "Turing-complete" is named after the British mathematician and